mkdocstrings/mkdocstrings/docs/usage.md

 inventories specific to its language.
 For example, the Python handler can load Sphinx-generated inventories (`objects.inv`).

-In the following snippet, we load the inventory provided by `requests`:
+In the following snippet, we load the inventory provided by `installer`:

 ```yaml title="mkdocs.yml"
 plugins: